CYME Power Engineering Software and Solutions

 Reliability Assessment Provides a framework within which predictive and historical reliability assessment scenarios are run and the impacts of the related investment such as DA (Distribution Automation) can be evaluated and understood.

-To simulate the dynamic behavior of distribution systems with distributed generation under various transient events (fault application/clearing, large motor starting, disconnection of co-generation units, islanding, etc.)
+Transient Stability To simulate the dynamic behavior of distribution systems with distributed generation under various transient events (fault application/clearing, large motor starting, disconnection of co-generation units, islanding, etc.)

-Performs harmonic penetration analysis in electric power systems.
+Harmonics Performs harmonic penetration analysis in electric power systems.
 It features single phase and full three-phase modeling capabilities and includes a large library of pre-defined models for network equipment and harmonic current sources.

 Arc Flash Hazards To analyze and promote the electrical safety for employees working on or near electrical equipment.
 It computes the necessary parameters required to assess the risk level and adopt the adequate safety procedures.

-Switching Optimization Assists in determining the optimal feeder configuration that will minimize losses, improve the voltage profile and balance the load between feeders.
+Network Configuration Optimization Assists in determining the optimal feeder configuration that will minimize losses, improve the voltage profile and balance the load between feeders.

-Substations and Sub-networks To model all the major components of the distribution substation and any sub-network such as the detailed modeling of an industrial facility.
+Enhanced Substation Modeling To model all the major components of the distribution substation and any sub-network such as the detailed modeling of an industrial facility.

 Geographic Overlay To display raster or vector map images (geographical land-base such as DWG, DXF, SHP, etc) as layers directly underneath the electrical model.